SimonDelord/ACM-Ansible/README.md

 There is currently a single use case (August-2021).

-   - **First Use Case** An infra/devops person creates an application and wants to deploy it in a High-availability (HA) mode.
+## First Use Case - An infra/devops person creates an application and wants to deploy it in a High-availability (HA) mode.

    ![alt text](https://github.com/SimonDelord/ACM-Ansible/blob/main/images/ACM-Ansible-HA.png)